Previous Posts

 • Fullerton Singapore Experience true Virtualization

 ORIGINALLY POSTED 24th April 2009 8,081 views on developerworks I’ve been head down for the last few weeks, getting a chance to enhance a chunk of code in the middle of the SVC code stack for the next release, the cache.
-SVC caching is based on an LRU (Least Recently Used) cache model with partitioning [Read More]
+SVC caching is based on an LRU (Least Recently Used) cache model with partitioning added to make things cope with differing capabilities of the attached storage controllers.
+Look to any such ‘heterogeneous’ storage virtualizer to provide similar capabilities.
+Global caching is great for a monolith, but in a a truly virtualized solution you need to be sure that a… [Read More]

 Fullerton Singapore Experience true Virtualization